The fishing game you cast for real.

 Swing your iPhone like a rod.
-Bites arrive as taps in your palm before anything moves on screen.
+The line flies as far as your arm sends it, and bites arrive as taps in your palm before anything moves on screen.

 One email when it ships on the App Store.
 Nothing else, ever.
-Free to play, no ads.
+Free to play.

 How a cast works